Eccsx/TSDR-DH/README.md

 ## Contribution

-If you notice a mistake among the datasets in the repository, or you want to add more specifications, feel free to contribute by creating a new [issue](https://github.com/Eccsx/TSDR-Dataset-Hub/issues/new) explaining the contribution and providing the resources you are based on.
+If you notice a mistake among the datasets in the repository, or you want to add more specifications, feel free to contribute by creating a new [issue](https://github.com/Eccsx/TSDR-Dataset-Hub/issues/new) explaining the contribution, and providing the resources you are based on.

-Moreover, if you are working in the research field (it is however not mandatory) and are using or developing a dataset for traffic sign detection and/or classification that is not listed here, you are welcome to propose it here.
+Moreover, if you are working in the research field (not mandatory by the way) and are using or developing a dataset for traffic sign detection and/or classification that is not listed here, you are welcome to propose it here.

 <p align="right"><a href="#top"><i>back to top</i></a></p>